RicardoRibeirorr/nodejs_Startup_Project/README.md

 ## Usage

-Wheres what you need to know about MVC and how to use this projects.
+Where's what you need to know about MVC and how to use this project.
 This area is divided in steps that you should perform in this order as best-practices.

 1. Migrations `app/database/migrations`